giampaolo/psutil/docs/index.rst

   Constant which identifies a MAC address associated with a network interface.
   To be used in conjunction with :func:`psutil.net_if_addrs()`.

   *New in 3.0.0*

+.. _const-duplex:
+.. data:: NIC_DUPLEX_FULL
+          NIC_DUPLEX_HALF
+          NIC_DUPLEX_UNKNOWN

+  Constants which identifies whether a NIC (network interface card) has full or half mode speed.
+NIC_DUPLEX_FULL means the NIC is able to send and receive data (files) simultaneously, NIC_DUPLEX_FULL means the NIC can either send or receive data at a time.
+  To be used in conjunction with :func:`psutil.net_if_stats()`.

+  *New in 3.0.0*